drewgrubb0/SpringREST/README.md

 * Add exception to the ExceptionHandler class
 * Exception can now be thrown cleanly

-###Running

-###Testing
+## Running
+* I was unable to create an executable jar with gradle/spring boot dependencies due to a lack of a unix machine, so the only way to run this application is through an IDE or using unix.

+## Testing
-After Building, testing can be done by running AdvertiserControllerTest.
+After Building, testing can be done by running AdvertiserControllerTest:

-Creating API request tests is as simple as using the MockMvc to perform mock operations on the controller requests.
+* Creating API request tests is as simple as using the MockMvc to perform mock operations on the controller requests.

-Testing can also be done manually using the Swagger UI
+* Testing can also be done manually using the Swagger UI

+# Problems/Conclusion
+Some things I was unable to complete:
+* Creating an executable jar
+* There's a problem with the applications where extra endpoints ("/api/advertiser/credit") do not work with the swagger ui.
+These endpoints work in an API Dev Environment like PostMan or even straight from the browser, but for some reason return "TypeError, Failed to Fetch" in the swagger UI.
+All attempts to remedy that have failed.

+Some things I would like to do in the future:
+* Add flyway integration so it is not an in-memory database (would require changing the way I assign advertiser ID's)
+* Fixing the problems I was unable to solve when my knowledge of Spring Boot / REST has increased
+* Adding more endpoints or repositories to keep track of more than just advertisers

+This project gave me experience in a lot of things I had not utilized before.
+Gradle, Spring, Spring boot, Swagger, H2, Lombok, IntelliJ, Actuator, Spring-MVC and a variety of gradle plugins.
+In the future I hope to work more with these plugins and applications, and continuously grow my knowledge in Software Engineering.